Upper GI x-ray

 A Word About Minimizing Radiation Exposure

-What are the limitations of Upper Gastrointestinal (GI) Tract Radiography?
+What are the limitations of an upper GI?

 Mild irritation of the lining of the stomach or esophagus is difficult to detect, as well as ulcers smaller than 1/4 inch in diameter.
 The test will detect larger ulcers.
 It can also suggest the presence of underlying infection with the bacterium, Helicobacter pylori, the most common cause of ulcers; but additional noninvasive tests such as a blood test or breath test may be required to confirm this infection.
 Finally, biopsies of any abnormal areas cannot be performed with this test.